ampproject/amphtml/contributing/CODE_OWNERSHIP.md

 # Code Ownership and AMP

-This document describes the code ownership model for the AMP open source project, and in particular the [AMP HTML GitHub project](https://github.com/ampproject/amphtml).
+This document describes the code ownership (OWNERS) model for the AMP open source project, and in particular the [AMP HTML GitHub project](https://github.com/ampproject/amphtml).

+For more information on the overall code contribution process that the OWNERS model is a part of, see the [Contributing code and features](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md) documentation.

 The goals of enforcing AMP code ownership are as follows: